meechanism/poorpeople/content/copy/about__pp.md

 ---
 type: 'copy'
 name: 'about__pp'
-title: 'Poor People is a platform for new generation people of color to discuss their socioeconomic backgrounds and to share stories and financial experiences of today.'
+title: 'Poor People is a platform for people of color to discuss their socioeconomic backgrounds and to share stories and financial experiences of today.'
 ---

 The concept sparked during a passionate argument about the failing United States economy and lack of economic and health safety nets during the COVID19 crisis.
 Jackie and Mee have been sharing angry political and economic dialog for years and have finally had _enough_.
 The more they talked, the more they realized they had similar backgrounds and were bouncing many of the same thoughts off each other.